ahmed-alllam/IP-address-notifier/README.md

 # IP-address-notifier
-A Small Python Script that mails you with our ip address each time it changes.
+A Small Python Script that mails you with your ip address each time it changes.